TheMarlboroMan/php-router/README.md

 - something to build authorizers, and authorizers if need be.
 - something to build a mapper from a request to a controller (a path mapper) and path_mapper themselves.
 - something to build controllers
-- something to build parameter extractors and the parameters extractors themselves.
+- something to build parameter extractors and the parameter extractors themselves.
+- something to build parameter mappers and the parameter mappers themselves.
 - something to build output transformers and the output transformers themselves.
 - something to build error handlers and the error handlers themselves.